costantinoai/chess-expertise-2025/chess-neurosynth/README.md

 - Correlate Z+ and Z− maps with Neurosynth term maps
 - Compute correlation differences (r_pos − r_neg)

-### Statistical Assumptions and Limitations

-- **Spatial independence**: Voxels treated as independent observations for correlation analysis.
-In reality, fMRI voxels exhibit spatial autocorrelation due to smoothing and hemodynamic spread.
-Correlations are descriptive effect size measures rather than statistical tests
-- **Neurosynth circularity**: If the current study overlaps with Neurosynth database studies, term maps may reflect the current dataset, inflating correlations.
-The Neurosynth database is large (>10,000 studies), mitigating this concern
-- **Gray matter restriction**: All analyses restricted to gray matter voxels to focus on functionally relevant tissue
-- **Variance filtering**: Voxels with non-finite values or variance <10⁻⁵ excluded

-## Dependencies

-- Python 3.8+
-- numpy, pandas, scipy
-- nibabel (for NIfTI file I/O)
-- nilearn (for second-level GLM and image manipulation)
-- matplotlib, seaborn (for plotting)
-- Neurosynth term maps (downloaded separately)

-See `requirements.txt` in the repository root for complete dependencies.

 ## Data Requirements

 ### Input Files